Unidata/science-gateway/openstack/magnum-workflow.md

 Navigate to your cluster's URL and verify that the connection is secure (HTTPS in working) and that you can login with your GitHub credentials.
-This may take a moment as cert manager requests and aquires the certificate.
+This may take a moment as cert manager requests and acquires the certificate.
 You can see the status of the certificate and certificate request with:

 ```bash